t3h2mas/reverseip-dash/README.md

 # reverseip-dash
 Visual geoip lookup dashboard
-powered by node.js and blessed
+**powered by node.js and blessed**

+live ip geo lookup and visualization using the file `iplist` by default. while running will watch `iplist` for new IP addresses to process.

 ![Screenshot](https://github.com/t3h2mas/logboard/blob/master/screenshots/dash.png)